-In the previous lesson we created our project's directory, and the first files our new site will require.
-Next, let's begin creating our actual website using something called HTML.
+In the previous lesson, we created our project's directory along with our first file.
+Next, let's begin creating our actual website using HTML.

 HTML is the basic building block of the internet.
-It represents the code which has been used to display every website you've ever visited.
-At it's core, it is a system used to mark different elements for your browser to display them in specific ways.
+HTML is used to display the basic content of every website you've ever visited.

 <!DOCTYPE html> <html> <head> <title>Epicodus Workshop Project</title> </head> <body> <h1>My Programming Goals</h1> </body> </html>